The Dangers Of Deep Breathing (When Done Incorrectly)

 But the truth is that most of us are doing it wrong.

-If you experience chronic stress and/or anxiety, chances are you’re stress breathing instead of optimally breathing.
+If you experience chronic stress and/or anxiety, chances are you’re stress breathing (shallow breathing) instead of optimally breathing.

 This means you’re breathing with your chest and your upper respiratory area instead of breathing with our abdomen and lower respiratory area.

 You know you’re breathing optimally when your lower belly rises when you fill your lungs with air.